 Such as, how long you've been trading and how much you've traded.
 They will also look at whether you've completed your identity verification with personal details like your government ID and phone number.

-Another thing not many people know is that you can do help push along an increase in your limits by adding more financial information to your account.
+Another thing not many people know is that you can help increase your limits by adding more financial information to your account.
 This includes bank accounts, debit cards, and credit cards.

-Doing so is also useful if you plan on becoming a heavy investor.
+Doing so is also useful if you plan on becoming a heavy cryptocurrency investor.

 Keep in mind though that these spending limits only apply to Coinbase.
 You will need to communicate with your bank to find out what your limits are if you have them.

 Coinbase is a great product for new users.
 But the high Coinbase fees are not worth the ease of use.
 So simply, move over to Coinbase Pro to save some money on your purchases, and trades.